butterflysoftware/CloudFS/README.md

 # CloudFS
-CloudFS is a open-source distributed virtual file system
+CloudFS is a open-source distributed virtual file system (DVFS).